What is EELS?

 Electron energy loss spectroscopy (EELS) is the use of the energy distribution of electrons that pass through a thin sample to analyze the content of the sample and create images with unique contrast effects.

 EELS instrumentation is typically incorporated into a transmission electron microscope (TEM) or a scanning TEM (STEM).
-These microscope types use high energy electrons (60 – 300 kV typically) to interrogate the sample.
-As the name implies, the electrons must “transmit” through the sample and thus requires an electron transparent sample.
+These microscope types typically use high-energy electrons (60 – 300 kV) to interrogate the sample.
+As the name implies, the electrons must "transmit" through the sample and thus require an electron-transparent sample.
 The electrons can interact either elastically (no energy exchange) or inelastically with the sample, and it is these interactions that EELS exploits to extract information about the sample.

 Specimen information provided by EELS signal

-EELS data typically consists of either detailed, energy loss spectral information from the sample (spectroscopy) or images that have contrast created by the energy loss properties of the distribution of material in the sample (energy-filtered TEM).
+EELS data typically consists of either detailed, energy-loss spectral information from the sample (spectroscopy) or images that have contrast created by the energy-loss properties of the distribution of the material in the sample (energy-filtered TEM).
 You can combine these methods in a technique called spectrum imaging, where spectral information is collected in a spatially resolved manner.
 This data is used to extract a wealth of information from the sample, including:

 Why EELS?